RedRe4per/AWS-Lambda-template/README.md

 4. **AWS Lambda Environment Test**

    Commit your code directly to the main branch and it will automatically deploy to AWS Lambda in minutes (if the deployment is successful).

+5. **DynamoDB connect fail in cloud (PROD env)**

+   The reason for the failure is that `DynamoDB full access` is not included in Lambda's default permissions.
+Therefore, you need to find the IAM role of Lambda first, and then add the `DynamoDB full access` permission.